-After reading the Course Syllabus and Candidate Expectations, the candidate will complete the related checklist found in Module/Week 1.
+After reading the Course Syllabus and Candidate Expectations, the candidate will complete the related checklist found in the Course Overview.

-Functional Behavior Assessment/Behavior Intervention Plan Assignment
+Functional Behavior Assessment Assignment

-Lesson Plan or Behavior Resource List
+edTPA Task 1 Lesson Plan Assignment or Behavior Resource List Assignment

-Field Experience Observation
+Field Experience Observation Assignment

 The candidate will be required to observe 1 student in a classroom setting for 2 hours.
 During this observation, the candidate will record all of the behaviors displayed by the student and complete an ABC Chart.
 The candidate will create a comprehensive list of specific behaviors and write a detailed 400–500-word summary of the observation.
-(MLO: D)
+(CLO: D)

 The candidate will share his or her philosophy of individual behavior management and a description of legal procedures that must be followed when working with students with exceptional learning needs.
-(MLO: A, B, C)
+(CLO: A, B, C)

 The candidate will complete this reflective assignment to address the LU School of Education conceptual framework and SCRIP mnemonic.
 The candidate will answer a series of questions regarding his/her overall performance as it relates to social responsibility, commitment, reflective practice, integrity, and professionalism.
-(MLO: A)
+(CLO: A)